 Hello all!
 My name is Mitchell Leonard.
 I'm here to connect with those in need of piano and keyboard parts on recordings, as well as assistance with the composition and arrangement of musical and lyrical elements.
 I have thirty years of experience in the business, and worked with clients from all over the world, of every style and skill level.

-- I am available to track any piano or synth parts you need.
-My home studio includes multiple keyboards, ProTools, and high quality monitors.
+- I am available to track any piano, synth, or background parts you need.
+My studio includes multiple keyboards, ProTools 12, all the latest plug-ins, and Unity MkIII monitors.
 I'm well seasoned in adding incidentals (strings, pads, etc) to flesh out simpler recordings.

-- I excel at helping strong ideas reach their musical potential, and work closely with a top-notch engineer with an amazing ear.
-I can help take any musical concept from start to finish.
+- I excel at helping strong ideas reach their musical potential.
+I can help take any musical idea from concept to completion.

 - I'm always open to performance gigs.
 I'm skilled in sight-reading, pick up quickly by ear, and am well-seasoned on the stage.

 Would love to hear from you.
 Click the contact button above to get in touch.